christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL38.png">

-except that you the expected reward in place of the true probability:
+except that you replace the expected reward in place of the true probability:

 <img src="{{ site.url }}/img/deeplearningcourse/DL39.png">